 Action 1: Reinforce awareness of existing measures to promote flexible work styles, and promote using them

-◆ Education regarding work and family balancing (conducted at training by employment year / managerial hierarchy)
+◆ Education regarding work and family balancing (conducted at training by employment year / rank-based training)

 - From the first half of FY2020:

-- Conduct training to promote understanding among employees with a job title
+- Conduct training to promote understanding among employees with a position

 - Conduct explanations and promotions of the work and family balancing system for young employees